Fast Facts

 Lancer Athletics

-• The university fields 17 athletic teams that compete for provincial and national championships.
+• The university fields 17 varsity teams that compete for provincial and national championships, as well as club and intramural opportunities.

 More detailed information is available from the Office of Institutional Analysis.